pzhokhov/pzhokhov.github.io/_posts/2019-07-14-horiz-stab-deburr.md

 Time: 8 person-hrs.
 As a first step of working on the horizontal stabilizer, we went through and deburred all the parts.

-For most of the parts in the horizontal stabilizer assembly, burrs were rather small, so a bit of scoth-briting was sufficient.
+For most of the parts in the horizontal stabilizer assembly, burrs were rather small, so a bit of scotch-briting was sufficient.
-When it was not, we used swivel-type deburring tools to cut off the larger burrs:
+When it was not, we used the swivel-type deburring tools to cut off the larger burrs:

 ![sasha_and_deburring_tools](/images/IMG_20190701_213827.jpg)

-Surprizingly, this took quite a bit of time (this was suprizing to us because through deburring is mentioned in the introduction manual, and yet not mentioned in any of the blogs we read).
+Surprisingly, this took quite a bit of time (this was suprising to us because deburring is mentioned in the
+	introduction manual, and yet was not mentioned in any of the blogs we read).

-Eventually, the parts become smooth and pleasant to touch
+Eventually, the parts became smooth and pleasant to touch.
 ![sasha_cheeks](/images/IMG_20190701_213814.jpg)

+How many hours have you, gentle reader, spent deburring?
+Do you consider 8 hours for ~6 parts excessive?
+Are we being overly cautious with our burrs?
+Comment below!